willymcallister/willymcallister.github.io/_articles/parallel-conductance.md

 The unit of conductance is the *siemens*, abbreviated $\text S$.
 It is named after [Werner von Siemens](https://en.wikipedia.org/wiki/Werner_von_Siemens), electrical engineer and founder of the German electronics and telecommunications company that bears his name.
 There is always an *s* at the end of *siemens*, because that's how he spelled his name, $1\,\text{siemens}$.

-You may come across an older term, *conductance*, specified in units of *mhos*, which is just \"ohms\" spelled backwards.
-That term isn't used anymore.
+You may come across an older term, the *mho*, as the unit of conductance.
+Mho is just ohm spelled backwards.
+The symbol for the mho was the super fun character $\mho$.
+Mho is obsolete and isn't used anymore.

 When we use the word *conductance* instead of *resistance* to describe the same physical object we are simply emphasizing a different aspect of its behavior.
 Resistance fights against or impedes current flow, while conductance welcomes or allows current to pass through.
 The terms are two sides of the same idea.